Influencer Partnerships in Japan: A Complete Guide [Updated for 2025]

 Differences Between Japanese and Western Social Media Usage

 Japanese social media users value community and belonging, often engaging in group-oriented activities and discussions.
-In contrast, Western users may prioritize individualism and self-expression.
+In contrast, Western users may prioritise individualism and self-expression.
 Understanding these differences is vital to crafting effective influencer partnerships that resonate with Japanese audiences.
+While Western users often engage publicly and individually, Japanese users favour shared experiences and group context.
+“Soft launches,” closed group posts, and anonymous engagement are increasingly preferred over self-promotion or overt influencer messaging.

 Detailed Types of Influencers in Japan

-Influencers in Japan can be categorized into four main types: Mega, Macro, Micro, and Nano influencers.
+Influencers in Japan can be categorised into four main types: Mega, Macro, Micro, and Nano influencers.
 Each type offers distinct advantages and challenges for brands.

 Mega Influencers